laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

     idtrackerai --load example.toml

-to recover the app as you left it or with
+to recover the app as you left it, or with

 .. raw:: html